 Unfortunately, the Sea Wolves took two seasons off following Hurricane Katrina's devastation.
-The Sea Wolve's home arena, the Mississippi Coast Coliseum, had sustained serious damage.
+The Sea Wolves home arena, the Mississippi Coast Coliseum, had sustained severe damage.

 The Sea Wolves returned for the 2007-2008 and 2008-2009 seasons before ending their time in Mississippi.

-Mississippi Surge, part of the Southern Professional Hockey League, took over the hockey mantle and played in Biloxi from 2009-2014.
+In part of the Southern Professional Hockey League, Mississippi Surge took over the hockey mantle and played in Biloxi from 2009-2014.

 After nearly seven years without a professional team, hockey finally returns to Biloxi.
 However, instead of a permanent Biloxi team, the Mississippi Coast Coliseum will host three neutral site games.

 Three Federal Prospects Hockey league teams will play the games.
 These games will gauge the community's interest in bringing a permanent team to Biloxi.
 Fans are excited to show their support and be an integral part of getting hockey back to the Mississippi Gulf Coast.

 Three hockey games are scheduled for December.
 These games will be played between teams in the Federal Prospects Hockey League.